 Grey Beret positions decreased with the drawdown of forces following the Vietnam War, but increased again in the late 1970s, when SOWTs were assigned to US Army Special Operations units, where their ability to exploit the weather during deliberate planning was skillfully honed and used to maximum effect through the late 1990s.

 As a result of the terrorist attacks on 11 September 2001, the need for high resolution environmental intelligence data increased drastically over time, culminating in Operations ENDURING FREEDOM and IRAQI FREEDOM, where highly trained and skilled SOWTs once again jumped into combat to perform their unique mission.
+In May of 2008, a new AFSC, formal pipeline of training and beret crest were created for the SOWT side of the house, which standardized training and allowed for direct recruiting from the civilian population - An important first for the career field.

 Expanding use and recognition of SOWT’s value on the battlefield resulted in a new Air Force Specialty Code and training pipeline which subsequently expanded and evolved in 2019 into the 1Z4 Special Reconnaissance (SR) specialty and brought today’s SRs into baseline training parity with the other Air Force Special Warfare career fields.